Icepique/sfGravatarPlugin/README.md

 The gravatars will be saved in cache under Symfony's upload dir, according to the setting of your Symfony's setup.

-For more information, check the gravatar page : http://en.gravatar.com/site/implement/images/
+For more information, check the gravatar page: en.gravatar.com/site/implement/images/

 The plugin is being developed by Mickael Kurmann (mickael.kurmann AT gmail.com) and [Xavier Lacot](http://lacot.org/) (xavier AT lacot.org)